-01: The do-something option for this element is based on the text as provided in Article 5, Annex IV of the CSM ASLP recommendation as well as the planned Technical Supporting Document (TID).
+01: The do-something option for this element is based on the text as provided in the CSM ASLP recommendation.
 This option will permit the assessment of Safety Level (SL) per operator based on the mandatory reportable events provided by each operator covered by the CSM ASLP.
 The Agency will be responsible for the calculation of the SL scores at operator, country and Union levels using the ISS tool (when available).
 The SL scores along with additional trend analyses and statistical tests will be stored in the ISS, shareable according to the rules defined in the CSM ASLP.
 It is noted that the SL assessment is starting later than the CSM ASLP application date as part of the proposed transition phase.